 I have been posting on Facebook every once in a while for some advice on growing watermelon in containers.
 I thought for a fun totally “what is going on at Shibley Smiles” post we would share our watermelon progress.
 Towards the end of the school year, my daughter’s class started doing a gardening lesson.
 They created a flower garden at school in memorial of a teacher who passed away and each child was able to plant two seeds to bring home.
 My daughter chose Zinnia’s and Watermelon.
 After the seeds came home in a small container they were planted into a bigger container.

-Honey was so sure her watermelon were not going to make it.
-However it didn’t take too long before we had some nice vines going.
-Needless to say I knew nothing about growing watermelon in containers.
+Honey was so sure her watermelon was not going to make it.
+However, it didn’t take too long before we had some nice vines going.
+Needless to say, I knew nothing about growing watermelon in containers.

 Once we had vines I started looking for flowers.

 It started out as a small oblong watermelon (right top corner) and progressed to the size of a ping pong ball.
-However once it got to that size it started turning dark green and stopped growing.
+However, once it got to that size it started turning dark green and stopped growing.
 I asked my Facebook friends and a few things came to light.
-One of which was that the pot I was trying to grow the watermelon is was too small.
-I took to Google again and found I needed at least a 5 gallon pot.
+One of which was that the pot I was trying to grow the watermelon was too small.
+I took to Google again and found I needed at least a 5-gallon pot.

 Soon after I started to see a new watermelon take form.
 It was closer to the top of the vine.
-When watermelon start growing them seem to grow fast.
+When watermelons start growing they seem to grow fast.
 I took this photo below on 7/14/15, ( I took the photo with me holding it to give a reference for size)